eCubeGmbH/chioro-toolbox/docs/anyOf.en.md

 Returns the first value from a list of arguments that evaluates to true, or an empty string if no such value is found.

 ##### Parameters
-* A list of arguments to be checked for truthiness.
+* `...args` - A list of arguments to be checked for truthiness.

 ##### Examples
 * `anyOf()` Output: ""